leo8a/gitops-operator/README.md

       roles:
         - leo8a.gitops_operator

-For disconnected environments, the `catalog_source` var can be adjusted as follows:
+To patch GitOps operator for Telco ZTP, the `enable_telco_ztp` var can be adjusted as follows:

     - hosts: localhost
       gather_facts: false
       roles:
         - leo8a.gitops_operator
       vars:
-        - catalog_source: "redhat-operator-index"
+        - gitops:
+            enable_telco_ztp: yes

 ## License